 Christopher Cilfone – Naturalist/Deckhand.
 Dolphin Jet Boat Tours and Harv and Marv’s Alaska Whale Watching.
 Juneau.
 AK.

-Callie Crawford – PhD student, NJ Institute of Technology (Flamming Lab); MS, College of Charleston, worked on CT imaging, variation in the skeletal anatomy and phylogeny of cartilaginous fishes with Dr. Gavin Naylor; received the Carrier Award at the 2014 JMIH meeting for her MS work; had been Intern at Mote Marine Lab (Sarasota, FLA) in animal rehabilitation and Marine Naturalist Intern at the Port Townsend Marine Science Center (WA).
+Callie Crawford – Assistant Professor, Coastal Carolina University; PhD, NJ Institute of Technology (Flamming Lab, biomechanics of fishes); MS, College of Charleston (worked on CT imaging, variation in the skeletal anatomy and phylogeny of cartilaginous fishes with Dr. Gavin Naylor); Intern at Mote Marine Lab (Sarasota, FLA) in animal rehabilitation and Marine Naturalist Intern at the Port Townsend Marine Science Center (WA).

-Heather Cyr – did research on Costa Rican coast on the ecology of the planktonic cyanobacteria with Dr. Dreux Chappell (post-doc in Dr. Bethany Jenkins’ lab, CMB)
+Heather Cyr – did research in Costa Rica on ecology of the planktonic cyanobacteria with Dr. Dreux Chappell (post-doc in Dr. Bethany Jenkins’ lab, CMB)

 Jennifer (Dautrich) Gautam – Marine Science Instructor, Project Oceanology (in CT); had been Intern, NUWC in Newport (whale bioacoustics data); Camp Counselor for Save the Bay (RI).